Conte-Ecology/basinCharacteristics/impoundedArea/README.md

 1. Open the script `impoundedAreaProcessing_GIS`

 2. Change the values in the "Specify inputs" section of the script
- - "baseDirectory" is the path to the `impoundedArea` folder
+ - "baseDirectory" is the path to the `impoundedArea` folder(current parent working directory) on GitHub
- - The order of states in the "states" and "stateNames" variables should match.
-These should be checked against actual file names (see note on Vermont layers)
+ - "states" is the list of state abbreviations that identify the layers to use from the FWS data
+ - "stateNames" is the list of state names to match the FWS layers used.
+These names should match the names in the "STATE" column of the state boundaries shapefile.
  - "wetlandsFolder" is the source folder of the wetlands datasets by state
  - "flowlinesFile" is the source file of the flowlines vector data
+ - "statesFile" is the filepath to the state boundary shapefile
  - "outputName" is the name that will be associated with this particular run of the tool (e.g. "Northeast")

 3. Run the script in ArcPython.
 It does the following:
    - Sets up the folder structure in the specified directory
+   - Ensures constistency of projections
-   - Creates an empty raster of the entire specified range
+   - Creates an empty raster of the entire specified range based on the State Boundaries shapefile
    - Loops through the state polygons, intersecting them with the flowlines, and creating state rasters of the 4 categories described below
    - Mosaicks all of the state raster and the full range empty raster